 In some hospitals, these aspiring physicians take a medical history from patients, review them and write various orders in patients’ charts.
 However, all of this must be reviewed and okayed with a licensed doctor’s signature.

 10. Pre-Med Student

 Every pre-med should understand there is no actual college major with this title.
 Pre-med is simply a term that describes a person taking strides to get into medical school.

-A pre-med may be someone in high school who wants to become a doctor.
+A pre-med maybe someone in high school who wants to become a doctor.
 This person makes sure to take biology and chemistry in high school.
 They also pursue extra-curricular activities related to medicine, such as teen summer camps and medical internships, etc…

 Pre-meds may also be college students preparing for med school.
-They make sure to take several sciences each semester, such as ethics, psychology, public health, genetic, etc… They also take courses like foreign languages and writing classes to help with patient care in the future.
+They make sure to take several sciences each semester, such as ethics, psychology, public health, genetics, etc… They also take courses like foreign languages and writing classes to help with patient care in the future.